Article I: Name

 Article XI: Meetings

-A. The Society will hold regular professional geoscience meetings each month of the year except the months of July and August and Ramadam.
+- The Society will hold regular professional geoscience meetings each month of the year except the months of January and Ramadan.
 The regular meeting dates will be set out by the Professional Meeting Officer and passed by a vote of the Executive Committee.

 Article XII: Quorum

 - A quorum at a regular Society meeting or a special meeting of the Society shall consist of no fewer than 25% of the members in good standing.